KankakeeCommunityCollege/foundation/_alumnis/maureen-powell.md

 year: 1985
 preview_priority: 11
 portrait_image: uploads/maureen-linkedin_crop.jpg
-quote: "I applied to, visited, and was accepted by four-year universities.
+quote: I applied to, visited, and was accepted by four-year universities.
 When I graduated, though, I wasn’t ready to go away to school.
-Fortunately, KCC was there."
+Fortunately, KCC was there.
 ---

 <h4 class="blue-heading-small">What is your favorite memory of KCC?</h4>